ModelCenter

 ModelCenter, developed by Phoenix Integration, is a software package that aids in the design and optimization of systems.
 It enables users to conduct trade studies, as well as optimize designs.
-It interfaces with other popular modeling tools, including Systems Tool Kit, PTC Integrity Modeler, IBM Rhapsody, No Magic, Matlab, Nastran, Microsoft Excel, and Wolfram SystemModeler.
+It interacts with other common modeling tools, including Systems Tool Kit, PTC Integrity Modeler, IBM Rhapsody, No Magic, Matlab, Nastran, Microsoft Excel, and Wolfram SystemModeler.
 ModelCenter also has tools to enable collaboration among design team members.

-Customers of ModelCenter include Raytheon, SAIC, UP Aerospace, Lockheed Martin, and Pratt & Whitney.

-Demos of various ModelCenter functions can be viewed here.